DarkMatterAI/VVS_platform/README.md

 VVS V2

 todos
-    dagster cancellation stuff
-        backend api for job kill
     database
         ability to override plugin params at execution time dagster
-        figure out how to have run cancellation/failure update database think more about concurrent qdrant uploads
+        think more about concurrent qdrant uploads
             acquire semaphore at start of job, release at end requires above cancellation/failure handling to release on fail/cancel